Hi, how can we help you?

 FAQs

-• How fast can an e-bike go? → MOD BIKES are Class 3 electric bikes, meaning their max speed is 28 mph
+MOD BIKES are Class 3 electric bikes meaning their max speed is 28 mph.

-• How far can an e-bike travel on a single charge? → On flat terrain, and with a full charge, our bikes travel for 50 miles.
+On flat terrain, and with a full charge, our bikes travel for 50 miles.

-• Do I need a license or registration to ride an e-bike? → Most of the USA does not require a license or registration to operate Class 3 e-bikes, but some states do.
+Most of the USA does not require a license or registration to operate Class 3 e-bikes, but some states do.
 Please check with your local government.

-• How long does it take to charge an e-bike battery? → 6-8 hours from fully depleted.
+• How long does it take to charge an e-bike battery?

-• Can I ride an e-bike in the rain? → Yes, you can ride the bike in the rain, but we recommend pulling over and waiting under some cover if it is a torrential downpour or hailing.
+Yes, you can ride the bike in the rain, but we recommend pulling over and waiting under some cover if it is a torrential downpour or hailing.

-• What’s the difference between pedal assist and throttle? → When you pedal, Pedal Assist activates the motor to a certain percentage based on the mode; the throttle activates the motor without pedaling.
+When you pedal, Pedal Assist activates the motor to a certain percentage based on the mode; the throttle activates the motor without pedaling.

-• How long do e-bike batteries last before needing replacement? → With proper battery maintenance, a battery can last upwards of 8+ years.
+With proper battery maintenance a battery can last upwards of 8+ years.

-• Can I ride an e-bike without using the motor? → Yes, you can!
+Yes you can!
 The Pedal Assist can be turned off on all MOD BIKES models.